My first passion is travelling, closely followed by my passion for animals.

 Everything is exclusive for our Girls Gone Working community & created with you travel babes in mind.
 Click the image to get to shopping!

 Where there are animals, there are clinics.
 Where there are clinics there is a need for professional, trained veterinary staff.
 This means that veterinary nursing can take you as far as you want to wander.
 Not qualified as a vet but you are a nurse?
 Check out how to become a travel nurse and take your job all around the world.

 Everyone has access to the web these days, which makes the world a much smaller and more accessible place.
 There are numerous recruitment sites like Vetlink, Vet Record, Vet Nurse Recruitment and my personal favourite, Kookuburra.

 I found both my jobs in Thailand and Australia from this nifty gem of a recruitment website.
 It even arranges jobs simply by the areas of the globe you wish to visit.
 It ranges from charity placements to paid positions, locum to long term.

 Interviewing for these positions couldn’t be easier; Skype and Whatsapp video calls mean you can be in a boardroom whilst simultaneously sitting on your own sofa.

-With paid contracted jobs it is common that the successful candidate will receive quite a competitive expatriate package which includes accommodation, transport, health insurance, visa and of course flights.
+- It's common to receive a competitive expatriate package which includes accommodation, transport, health insurance, visa and of course flights.
 These packages really reduce monthly outgoings, which will in turn allow finances to be spent on what you actually want, meaning more trips.

 Being based for a contracted period in an exotic spot can be of great benefit.
 Flights to spots that were once inaccessible due to long duration and painful costs have now become weekend getaways.